AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 #### Path autocomplete

 When entering a URI for an API request, the API console automatically suggests available identifiers for path completion.
-Additionally, a chip next to the identifier displays the resource name that it resolves to.
+Additionally, a tag next to the identifier displays the resource name that it resolves to.
 Resources are listed in alphabetical order.

 ![Path autocomplete](images/api-console-autocomplete.png)